No one can deny that Japan is a beautiful country. It is jampacked with discoveries from culture to technology to nature!

 I also explained what things you can do while visiting Mount Yoshino on the list.
 So, don’t forget to check out that list! 🙂

 Location: Ukyo Ward, Kyoto, 616-0000, Japan

 Many suggest that if you’re visiting Bamboo Groove, you must do it as early as possible or during the late afternoon to really feel the tranquility of the forest.
-Bamboo Forest is open 24 hours a day, so be free to visit it any time you want.
+Bamboo Forest is open 24 hours a day, so be free to visit it whenever you want.